textpattern/textpattern.github.io/tags/tag-basics/conditional-tags.md

 </txp:if_category>
 ~~~

-Taking this block by block we see that the conditional [if_category"](https://docs.textpattern.io/tags/if_category) determines if the visitor has clicked a category hyperlink.
+Taking this block by block we see that the conditional [if_category"](https://docs.textpattern.io/tags/if_category) determines if the visitor has selected a category hyperlink.
 If they have, we are in the **list** view.
 If they have not, the [else](https://docs.textpattern.io/tags/else) portion is executed.

 In this example, the [article](https://docs.textpattern.io/tags/article) in the *else* portion is treated as an individual article, by virtue of it not being a category list.
 In more complex pages it may be part of a larger nested structure and therefore could be a different type of list (e.g. search results), but for now we'll take it at face value and assume it is an individual article.